-- Happiness? - Capabilities human thriving Amartya Sen and Martha Nussbaum
+- Happiness?
+Does not correlate with income, once basic needs are met - Capabilities approach focuses on human thriving Amartya Sen

 Migrations

 Larger points

 - Migrations are part of human history! - Today, levels of migration are at unprecedented numbers pushed by economic inequality, conflicts, and instability - This is not (or not mostly) a "first world" problem but a global challenge - The politics of immigration are contentious nation-states are hardening borders - Challenges that will only get larger